Skid Steer Loader about to get a pre-operation inspection

 Walk Around

-The first thing you'll want to do is complete a full 360 degree walk around visual inspection.
+The first thing you'll want to do is complete a full 360 degree side inspection and walk around inspection complete with visual and inspection checklist.
 Some things we recommend checking and looking at:

 • Is there any damage to the glass and windows?